pesterhazy/neverever/README.md

 122
 107
 + wait 74458
-+ echo THIS SHOULD NEVER RUN
++ echo THIS SHOULD NEVER BE PRINTED
-THIS SHOULD NEVER RUN
+THIS SHOULD NEVER BE PRINTED
 neverever.sh: line 6: syntax error near unexpected token `else' neverever.sh: line 6: `else'
 ```